indomaguro/mainweb/README.md

 - Aug 3, 2020 [Shop ]: Set breadcrumbs after banner
 - Aug 4, 2020 [Shop ]: Update package.json.
 Plan to move react-bootstap to original bootstap
 - Aug 6, 2020 [App ]: Remove react-boostrap out of the module
+- Aug 6, 2020 [App ]: Create Store.js as the template for each stores